 The MK 7 Mod 6 that followed in 1975 was an enhanced version of the Mod 2 that provided improved mission capability by meeting additional weapons payload requirements.
 It retained the same performance characteristics and essentially the same hull configuration as the Mod 2.
 The hull was lengthened 18 inches to create additional cargo capability and the nose and bottom afterbody hull contours were revised to fabrication installation of sonar transducers.
 For improvement of operational safety, capability for emergency blow of the main ballast tank was included.
 The MK 7 was approved for use and put into service with the SEALs in 1968.

 MK 7 SDVs were operated by SEALs during the Vietnam War.
 Transport submarine USS Grayback (LPSS 574), modified for UDT and SEAL support in 1968, carried and deployed up to four SDVs.
 In June 1972, a MK 7 SDV was used for the United States’s last prisoner of war (POW) rescue attempt, a secret mission codenamed Operation Thunderhead.

 In the mid-1970s, the Navy developed the MK 8 SDV, which became the primary underwater SEAL delivery platform for the next 20 years.
-In 1995, the MK 8 vehicles underwent a service-life extension program that significantly upgraded their operational capabilities; these upgraded MK 8 vehicles continue to serve the SDV teams today.
+In 1995, the MK 8 vehicles underwent a service-life extension program that significantly upgraded their operational capabilities; the upgraded MK 8 vehicles, designated Mod 1, continue to serve the SDV teams today.